CEL Faculty at the U

 CEL-designated classes automatically earn funding to recognize their value and also the extra effort it may take to provide deeply engaged learning opportunities.
 Funds are transferred to programs and departments after the Office of Budget and Institutional Analysis (OBIA) completes its calculations.
 The additional funding must be reinvested in your community-engaged learning program.
 Some of the legitimate uses include:

-- Reimbursing a faculty member who teaches CEL courses for associated expenses (e.g., mileage, if the individual has regular meetings with community partners; meals, if the individual has a lunch meeting with a community partner; supplies, if the individual needs to purchase software or books).
+- Reimbursing a faculty member who teaches CEL courses for associated expenses (e.g., mileage to community partner site; meal with a community partner; CEL classroom supplies; etc.)

 The Bennion Center tracks the uses and effectiveness of this CEL SCH funding and reports outcomes to the Office of the President.
 Please use the below linked form to report how you or your academic unit(s) utilized the CEL SCH awards to support your CEL efforts.
 It is important to understand the variety of ways these awards support our campus-wide community engaged efforts.